In this chapter, you will learn about:

-The Housing Bubble and the Financial Crisis of 2007
+The Housing Bubble and the 2007 Financial Crisis

-However, by 2008 this number had gone down to $8.8 trillion, and it declined further still in 2009.
-Combined with the decline in value of other financial assets held by U.S. citizens, by 2010, U.S. homeowners’ wealth had declined by $14 trillion!
-This is a staggering result, and it affected millions of lives: people had to alter their retirement decisions, housing decisions, and other important consumption decisions.
-Just about every other large economy in the world suffered a decline in the market value of financial assets, as a result of the global financial crisis of 2008–2009.
+However, by 2008 this number declined to $8.8 trillion, and it plummeted further still in 2009.
+Combined with the decline in value of other financial assets held by U.S. citizens, by 2010, U.S. homeowners’ wealth had shrunk $14 trillion!
+This is a staggering result, and it affected millions of lives: people had to alter their retirement, housing, and other important consumption decisions.
+Just about every other large economy in the world suffered a decline in the market value of financial assets, as a result of the 2008-2009 global financial crisis.

-Between the end of the recession in 2009 through the second quarter 2013, profits for the S&P 500 companies grew to 9.7 % despite the weak economy, with much of that amount driven by cost cutting and reductions in input costs, according to the Wall Street Journal.
+Between the end of the recession in 2009 through the second quarter 2013, profits for the S&P 500 companies grew by 9.7% despite the weak economy, with cost cutting and reductions in input costs driving much of that amount, according to the Wall Street Journal.
 Figure 17.2 shows corporate profits after taxes (adjusted for inventory and capital consumption).
-Despite the steep decline in quarterly net profit in 2008, profits have recovered and surpassed pre-Recession levels.
+Despite the steep decline in quarterly net profit in 2008, profits have recovered and surpassed pre-recession levels.

 Many firms, from huge companies like General Motors to startup firms writing computer software, do not have the financial resources within the firm to make all the desired investments.
-These firms need financial capital from outside investors, and they are willing to pay interest for the opportunity to get a rate of return on the investment for that financial capital.
+These firms need financial capital from outside investors, and they are willing to pay interest for the opportunity to obtain a rate of return on the investment of that financial capital.

-On the other side of the financial capital market, suppliers of financial capital, like households, wish to use their savings in a way that will provide a return.
+On the other side of the financial capital market, financial capital suppliers, like households, wish to use their savings in a way that will provide a return.
 Individuals cannot, however, take the few thousand dollars that they save in any given year, write a letter to General Motors or some other firm, and negotiate to invest their money with that firm.
-Financial capital markets bridge this gap: that is, they find ways to take the inflow of funds from many separate suppliers of financial capital and transform it into the funds desired by demanders of financial capital.
+Financial capital markets bridge this gap: that is, they find ways to take the inflow of funds from many separate financial capital suppliers and transform it into the funds of financial capital demanders desire.
 Such financial markets include stocks, bonds, bank loans, and other financial investments.